 The video below provides some quick tips for improving basic cybersecurity practices in the workplace.

-APPA has a number of free and paid resources available to utilities to evaluate their cybersecurity posture, identify areas for improvement, and develop roadmaps to implement new policies and technologies to improve resilience against potential threat actors.
-Resources include:
+APPA has a number of free and paid resources, linked in the sidebar, available to utilities to evaluate their cybersecurity posture, identify areas for improvement, and develop roadmaps to implement new policies and technologies to improve resilience against potential threat actors.

 Many of these programs were funded through the Cybersecurity for Energy Delivery Systems (CEDS) cooperative agreement between APPA and the U.S. Department of Energy to help public power utilities create stronger, more secure systems.
 Learn more about the CEDS program.

-A variety of physical security resources, including free resources from APPA and the Department of Homenald Security, are available on the Physical Security Resources page here.
+A variety of physical security resources, including free resources from APPA and the Department of Homeland Security, are available on the Physical Security Resources page here.